tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Do you properly ignore unrecognized cipher suites ({{client-hello}}), hello extensions ({{extensions}}), named groups ({{negotiated-groups}}), and signature algorithms ({{signature-algorithms}})?

+- As a server, do you send a HelloRetryRequest to clients which support a compatible (EC)DHE group but do not predict it in the "key_share" extension?
+As a client, do you correctly handle a HelloRetryRequest from the server?

 Cryptographic details: